Reassortment: Multiplicity reactivation

 When influenza viruses are inactivated by UV irradiation or ionizing radiation, they remain capable of multiplicity reactivation in infected host cells.
 If any of a virus's genome segments is damaged in such a way as to prevent replication or expression of an essential gene, the virus is inviable when it, alone, infects a host cell (single infection).
 However, when two or more damaged viruses infect the same cell (multiple infection), the infection can often succeed (multiplicity reactivation) due to reassortment of segments, provided that each of the eight genome segments is present in at least one undamaged copy.

+Vaccine production

+The inactivated influenza vaccine has been produced by harvesting viruses cultured in chicken eggs since the 1950s.
+A version of the virus that grows well in the egg would enable more efficient production.
+Today it is common to use reassortant strains with the antigens from a desired human flu virus and the rest of the genes from a pre-adapted virus.
+The live attenuated influenza vaccine is produced in a similar way, using a virus adapted for cold temperature (about 25 °C) growth and unable to efficiently replicate at human body temperature.
+It is grown in chicken eggs and chick kidney cells.

 Other viruses

 The reptarenavirus family, responsible for inclusion body disease in snakes, shows a very high degree of genetic diversity due to reassortment of genetic material from multiple strains in the same infected animal.